 Donegal Education and Training Board is committed to developing a culture of quality, and ensuring that students participating in a programme of further education and training enjoy a quality assured learning experience.

 Following the amalgamation of Donegal VEC and the former SOLAS training centres in Letterkenny and Gweedore, Donegal ETB is currently operating under two legacy quality assurance agreements with QQI, the independent State agency responsible for promoting quality and accountability in education and training services in Ireland (for further information, see www.qqi.ie ).

 The resource documents associated with the legacy QA Agreements are listed below for information purposes:

 For QA policies and procedures specific to each Donegal ETB Further Education and Training centres under the legacy agreements, please contact the centre in question directly.
 Contact details are available here

 The development of a comprehensive suite of common quality assurance policies and procedures for Donegal ETB will be a long-term project; as new common policies and procedures are developed and approved by the appropriate governance structure, they will be published on this page and will supersede the existing individual policies and procedures which are currently available in each centre.

 Governance and Management of Quality Assurance: Structures, Membership and Terms of Reference

 Donegal ETB’s FET service uses a largely executive management structure.
 Strategic direction is currently provided primarily by the FET Senior Management team who in turn report into to the Director of FET.
-The diagram below represents the current management and Governance structure within the ETB’s Further Education and Training service.
+The diagram below represents the current management and governance structure within the ETB’s Further Education and Training service.

 The structure allows for the executive decision making capacity of the FET Senior Management Team to report into the Chief Executive/Director’s Forum.
 In turn The Chief Executive reports to the ETB board to update the board on developments within FET along with other matters.